Quill-Learning/AgenticAI-and-Fabric/LabDemo001-Refined.md

 **Steps:**

-1.  **Make sure you’re in the new workspace:** At the top left of the Fabric portal, confirm that you are working inside **`CopilotLabWorkspaceDemo1`** (or the workspace you created in Task 1).
+1.  **Make sure you’re in the new workspace:** At the top left of the Fabric portal, confirm that you are working inside **`LabWorkspaceDemo<<LabUserNNN>>`** (or the workspace you created in Task 1).
 All new items should be created in this workspace.
 If not, use the workspace selector to switch to it.
 2.  **Create a new Lakehouse:** In the workspace, click **New** (or **New item** > **Lakehouse**).
 This starts the process to create a Lakehouse.
 3.  **Name the Lakehouse:** When prompted, provide a name for the Lakehouse, e.g., `SalesLakehouse`.
 (If a specific name is given by your lab instructions, use that.
 Naming it indicates what data it will contain — here it will contain sales data.)
 4.  **Create the Lakehouse:** Click **Create**.
 Fabric will set up a new Lakehouse item in the workspace.